Back to main page...

 This page allows:

-Within the mute screen you can quickly mute/unmute tracks with the 16 GP buttons:
+Within the mute page you can quickly mute/unmute tracks with the 16 GP buttons:

 Each track has an animated VU meter to display the MIDI activity.